louicodes/louicodes/README.md

 							<img src="https://img.shields.io/badge/Live-lightgrey?style=for-the-badge&color=0892d0"/>
 						</a>
 					</p>
-					 <p>Tools used: <strong>MJML</strong></p>
+					 <p>Tools used: <strong>Figma & MJML</strong></p>
-					<p align="left">I developed the Sail Eternity promotional email template to deliver a sleek, captivating experience that perfectly reflects the brand’s essence.
-With its elegant design, compelling visuals, and strategic call-to-actions, this template is crafted to engage your audience and drive conversions seamlessly.</p>
+					<p align="left">I designed and developed the Resy newsletter template to combine simplicity and functionality.
+Its sleek layout, striking visuals, and intuitive call-to-actions are crafted to ensure your messages not only grab attention but also drive engagement with your audience effectively.</p>
 </div>
         </tr>